tinacms/tina.io/content/docs/editing/overview.md

 ![markdown-editing](/gif/markdown.gif)

 But, sometimes you may want to give your editors more of a template to work with.
-Tina also supports blocks-based editing, so that you can your editors to build out full pages using your pre-defined blocks
+Tina also supports blocks-based editing, so that you can enable your editors to build out full pages using your pre-defined blocks

 ![blocks-based-editing](/img/your-blocks.gif)